 There are no references to the 4077th in this episode.
 Potter does run into an old friend from World War I, however.

-This is the third of 14 episodes directed by Burt Metcalfe.
+This is the second of 13 episodes directed by Burt Metcalfe.

 This is the second of 13 episodes written or co-written by Ken Levine & David Isaacs.

 Lois Foraker shows up as Nurse Coleman in this episode.